 When entering into loan contracts, it is essential to know the vernacular.
 Terms like aggregate loan limits and total exposure can sound like a foreign language to the average consumer.
 Aggregate means “a total or gross amount.”
 When you hear the term aggregate loans, it means the grand total of all your outstanding loan obligations.

 The term aggregate loans can be used to describe a number of scenarios.
-It can mean total loans to one borrower in a single financial institution.
-It can denote all loans to an individual across several financial institutions.
-It can describe loans to multiple businesses sharing one or more principals.
+Aggregated payment definition is the total amount owed from loans to one borrower in a single financial institution.
+It can also denote all loans to an individual across several financial institutions, or it can describe loans to multiple businesses sharing one or more principles.
 Understanding the context in which the term is used is important when seeking financing.

 Read More: Definition of a Mortgage Aggregator

 Your aggregate loan relationship can come into play in several scenarios.
 You may be rejected for further financing because you will exceed the lender’s aggregate loan limit.
 For example, a lender may not lend more than $1 million to a solitary borrower.

 If you have multiple loans secured by a single piece of collateral, you will need to obtain insurance in the aggregate amount of the loans.
 This means if you obtain three $100,000 loans against a house, you must carry at least $300,000, the aggregate amount of the obligations.

 If you have a large loan relationship at one bank with a high aggregate loan limit, you may find yourself subject to lower fees and interest rates based on the strength of that relationship.

 Also, if you are a prospective student, it is important to know what aggregate student loans are when referencing the federal aid packages.
 The government maxes out the amount of federal loans they can offer a student each year.
 These amounts depending on what year you are in college.
 In addition, there is an aggregate loan amount limit of subsidized and unsubsidized loans and it is important to know the amounts when reapplying every year.